ivanhoe-k/lightweight-ddd/README.md

 # Lightweight.DDD – Practical Patterns and Ideas from Real Projects

+> 🌟 If you find this helpful, a star would mean a lot!
 > ⚠️ This is not a framework.
 It’s not a standard.
 It’s a perspective.
 A set of ideas shared with curiosity and humility.

 ## ✨ What This Is